pnnl/nmrfit/README.md

 peaks = data.select_peaks(method='manual', n=6, plot=True)
 ```

 The generate_solution_bounds() method is then used to create upper and lower bounds for the fit by least-squares minimization.
-Each set of bounds (lower, upper) contains 3 global parameters (phase, theta; Gaussian-Lorentzian ratio, r; and y-offset, dy) and 3 parameters per peak (width;  center, mu; and area, a).
-These values are used to construct area-parameterized Voigt-body approximations for each peak [2009 paper].
+Each set of bounds (lower, upper) contains 3 global parameters (phase shift, Gaussian-Lorentzian ratio, and y-offset) and 3 parameters per peak (width, center, and area).
+These values are used to construct area-parameterized Voigt-body approximations for each peak.

 ```python
 # generate the solution bounds